rust-lang/book/src/ch04-01-ownership.md

 differently from the usual shallow copying and we can leave it out.

-Rust has a special annotation called the `Copy` trait that we can place on types like these (we’ll talk more about traits in Chapter XX).
+Rust has a special annotation called the `Copy` trait that we can place on types like these (we’ll talk more about traits in Chapter 23).
 If a type has the `Copy` trait, an older variable is still usable after assignment.
 Rust will not let us annotate a type with the `Copy` trait if the type, or any of its parts, has implemented `drop`.
 If the type needs something special to happen